-Seniors pictures are awesome!
+Senior pictures sessions are awesome!
 Always incredibly varied, always with people who really want to be photographed.
-It's such a cool thing.
+It's such a cool job being a high school senior photographer.

 Before the day of the shoot it's important that we have an in depth discussion about what you want to get from your senior photo session, what particular aspects of your personality you would you like to be captured.
 Also, let's talk about wardrobe!
 The boys arrive wearing their wardrobe - the girls arrive with a suitcase and several hangers draped with clothes.
 So how to get the boys more involved ...?